softcoder/riprunner/README.md

 - Customizable user interface using twig templates (http://twig.sensiolabs.org/)
 - Experimental Android App which integrates with the web application.
 - Great backup system during power outages at your firehall (if installed offsite / cloud), still get callouts via cell phone when radio backup battery system fails or has poor coverage.
+- Secure features such as optional two factor authentication (2FA) support, new device login detection and brute force attack detection help keep admin and users informed about suspcious activity.

 Key Android App Features:
 -------------------------